geudde/attic-chest/pages/03.season-2/12.meeting-24/11.love-fit/docs.md

 One throb to my bewilder’d heart.
 No; this delicious dream denies
 The use of tongue, of ears, and eyes
-Save for thy Service — I obey
+Save for thy service — I obey
 Joy thy devoted thrall to stay,
 Joy in my dream, if dream it be
-Yet marvel at the Mystery.
+Yet marvel at the mystery.

 Extatic thought! with thee alone
 I linger here: the crowd is flown
-From my Mind’s Eye — and dance there’s noen,
+From my mind’s eye — and dance there’s noen,
 No more the viol strikes my ear
 Thy accents only can I hear
 I gaze, I wonder, and I sigh,